SirSaibot/bootstrap-playground/README.md

 Open VisualStudio and on the top left click on Explorer.
 There should be the option to open a folder.
 Click on that and the navigate towards the local path of the just created repository.
 Afterwards you should see some files and folders coming up on the left side.
 Open index.html and style.css by simply clicking on them.
 Now you can freely edit the html and css file towards your liking.
 Inorder to see your work proceed to the next step.

-## local Hosting
+## local Hosting <a name="localhosting"></a>
 ### Configure node.js
 Navigate towards the repository and copy its path (e.g: "C:\Users\User\Documents\GitHub\bootstrap-playground").
 Open cmd by pressing Win + r, typing "cmd" and pressing enter.
 In the just opend window type "cd " followed by the just copied path.
 Example:

 ![image of cmd](readme-img/cmd.png)

-Press Enter and then type
+Press Enter and then type:

 `npm install`

-After a couple of minutes the installation should be complete.
+and press Enter.
+After a few minutes the installation should be complete.
 You can do the next step in the same window.
 From now on just do the next step, you dont need to do this step again.

 ### Start local hosting
 In the cmd window with path of your folder (where the index.html file is located), type:

 `npm run dev`

 and press Enter.
-Now there should be a url with localhost like this:
+Now there should be a URL with localhost like this:

 ![image of npm](readme-img/npm.png)